Blog > Category > Posted: 2022-Jun-28, Updated: 2023-May-10

 Theoretically, spacers made from rigid materials like metals do not accommodate the natural expansion and contraction of the glass within the window frame as temperatures change.

-Spacers are a vital part of every window unit as they help provide structural integrity while promoting a thermal and moisture seal, increasing the windows energy-efficiency effectiveness.
+Spacers are a vital part of every window unit as they help provide structural integrity while promoting a thermal and moisture seal, increasing the windows' energy-efficiency effectiveness.

 High-quality spacers are durable, strong, and have high insulating abilities.
 Ensuring that spacers meet these specific qualifications is determined by which type of material is used to build the spacer itself, and each material has its benefits and drawbacks.
-When a high-quality spacer is used along with gas fillings and e-coated windows, energy efficiency of the window itself can be greatly improved.
+When a high-quality spacer is used along with gas fillings and e-coated windows, the energy efficiency of the window itself can be greatly improved.

 Besides managing window stresses brought on by changes in temperature and air pressure, spacers that hold multiple-window panes together, also play a very important role in keeping temperatures from transferring from one window pane to another.

-During the window manufacture process, it is not uncommon for small amounts of water vapour to get trapped between the panes of glass.
+During the window manufacturing process, it is not uncommon for small amounts of water vapour to get trapped between the panes of glass.
 Some manufacturers insert “desiccants” in the spacer to absorb this moisture to prevent chemical fogging and to extend the life of the window.

 Metal spacers are typically made from aluminium, stainless steel or other metal alloys.
 Because these materials are rigid, metal spacers can be more prone to sealant failure leading to gas loss, and condensation between the panes.
 Metal spacers are the strongest spacers and sit tight between the panes of glass, giving the window a crisp, clean look with uninterrupted sightlines.

 Although plastic composite materials are still rigid in nature, they do not exchange extreme temperatures the way metals do (less conductive) making their insulating properties more efficient.
-One interesting feature about these spacers is that some products allow for the consumer to choose from a selection of colours.
+One interesting feature about these spacers is that some products allow the consumer to choose from a selection of colours.